v3ceban/todo/README.md

 ## Project Structure

-Below is a simplified overview of the folder structure (some directories may vary based on your own setup):
+Below is a simplified overview of the `src` directory structure:

 ```
 ./src/